Be Prepared

 Disaster Plan

 Disasters can strike anytime.
-When it does, having a disaster plan can help.
-The Dodge County Office of Emergency Management and Red Cross have created an Emergency Preparedness Checklist for you to use.
-It is also important to have Emergency Contact Numbers of local contacts and an emergency out-of-state contact.
+Having a plan in place can help you respond effectively.
+The Dodge County Office of Emergency Management has created an Emergency Preparedness Checklist for you to use.
+Be sure to keep Emergency Contact Numbers for local contacts and an emergency out-of-state contacts.

 Don't forget planning for your barnyard animals and family pets in a disaster.